 Material: plastic, a bit of metal, faux leather.

 Color: black, blue, red, some gold

-Coming in at just under a Hot Benjamin, these puppies are a pretty sweet deal.
+These puppies are a pretty sweet deal.
 They will last you quite a while, and the price vs. performance ratio is very good.
 You really are getting a quality unit for your hard earned dollar.

 The sound is a bit tricky to review.
 They are marketed as reference headphones, and do a pretty decent job of it.
 The sound however is a bit hit and miss.
 They will sound wonderful with certain recordings, and not so great with others.

 Mixing on them is a bit of a chore because of the harshness and sibilance in the high frequency ranges.
 The treble can become fatiguing to the point of exhaustion at times.
 I found myself having to take them off and give my ears a rest because of this.
+What does Sibilant mean?

 I do love their bass response.
 It’s tight, controlled, and never overpowering.
 Overall they lack a bit of warmth.
 They do however provide pretty nice detail and clarity.
 This was the first headphone where I actually was able to discern very subtle sounds in my mixes, as well as my favorite music in general.
 They really do impress in that regard, and made me look at music in an entirely different way.
 Suddenly, songs that I thought I knew front to back revealed themselves to me fully.
 It was a bit of an epiphany to be honest.

 They are pretty lightweight and comfortable, although you may have to re-adjust from time to time.
 If you’ve never worn a pair of decent headphones, these will feel really nice.